AFIT-R/afit-r.github.io/text_mining_class/logm655.md

 ## Performance Evaluation

-This is a project-based course.
-Depending on enrollment, students will work in groups of 4-5 students.
-Throughout the course each group will spend classroom time completing *__all three__* of the case studies listed in the back of the textbook.
 Your final course grade will be determined according to the following requirements and their respective weights.

 - 15% Lesson Planning/Topic Summarization
 - 25% Group Activities